teju2707/devops-exam-solution-tejaswini-wakte/README.md

 ### **Step 7 - Link to your GitHub repo**

-Share with us the link to your private GitHub repo, \
+Share with us the link to your public GitHub repo, \
 so we can review your coding work.

 ## Good Luck!